RPP for Course Instructors

 What if there are not enough studies?

-The department will make every effort to make it possible for students to satisfy your course’s research participation requirement via studies, but in case we are not able to do so, students will need to write papers.
+The department will make every effort to make it possible for students to satisfy their course’s research participation requirement via studies, but in case we are not able to do so, students will need to complete writing assignments.

-For instance, let’s say that someone is a student in PSY 202 and he/she has only participated in one hour-long study (worth one unit) without any no-show penalties.
-If there are no more studies for this person to do, he/she will need to complete one of the written assignments (also worth one unit).
-That will satisfy the two units of participation he/she needs for PSY 202.
+For instance, let’s say that someone is a student in PSY 202 and s/he (a) attended an orientation session - worth one unit, (b) activated your account by the deadline - worth one unit, (c) participated in one hour-long study - worth one unit, and (d) have zero no-show penalties.
+If there are no more studies for this person to do, s/he will need to complete one of the written assignments (also worth one unit).
+That will satisfy the four units of participation s/he needs for PSY 202.

 Keep in mind that students may complete a writing assignment at any time during the semester to count for participation units.